tomekskuta/profesor-rafal-wilczur/README.md

 - `help` - Helper message with list of Profesors features.
 - `hello` - Profesor will say hello to you
 - `jak żyć?` - Profesor will give you a precious life advice
+- `tarot` - Send you your daily tarot card

 ## Contribution